 For the children at PWS&D-supported Francisco Coll School, the 2021 school year is looking different.
 Students are attending school for in-person classes Monday through Wednesday.
 On Thursdays and Fridays, they study from home with the assistance of study guides.

 *A video on our COVID-19 response can be found here.

 If you would like to support our ongoing work or COVID-19 response, you can do so by clicking below or by calling us at 1-800-619-7301 or 416-441-1111 x291.
 Please include “COVID Response” in the designation field.

-In collaboration with other members of the Canadian Council for International Cooperation (CCIC), PWS&D has signed on to an open letter to the Honourable Karina Gould, Minister of International Development, emphasizing the importance of international cooperation as part of Canada’s COVID-19 response.
+In collaboration with other members of Coopération Canada, PWS&D signed on to an open letter to the Honourable Karina Gould, Minister of International Development, emphasizing the importance of international cooperation as part of Canada’s COVID-19 response.